symfony/symfony-docs/reference/forms/types/collection.rst

 By replacing ``__name__`` with some unique value (e.g. ``2``),
 you can build and insert new HTML fields into your form.

 Using jQuery, a simple example might look like this.
-If you're rendering your collection fields all at once (e.g. ``form_row(form.emails)``), then things are even easier because the ``data-prototype`` attribute is rendered automatically for you (with a slight difference - see note below) and all
+If you are rendering your collection fields all at once (e.g. ``form_row(form.emails)``), then things are even easier because the ``data-prototype`` attribute is rendered automatically for you (with a slight difference - see note below) and all